Lauren Nowacki7-Minute Read

 Rockport is known for its picturesque setting, which put the small harbor town on the Forbes list of “America’s Prettiest Towns.”
-It’s also known for supplying the U.S. Capitol Building with much of its limestone during its rebuild and for being home to Andre the seal, who had a children’s book and a movie made about him.
-Residents of the town today enjoy exploring the harbor on boats and kayaks, enjoying community events, shopping at local boutiques and sending their kids off to top-rated schools.
+It’s also known for supplying the U.S. Capitol Building with much of its limestone during its rebuild and for being home to Andre the Seal, who had a children’s book and a movie made about him.
+Residents of the town today enjoy exploring the harbor on boats and kayaks, participating in community events and shopping at local boutiques.
+Rockport is also home to several top-rated schools for children.

 Median income: $55,833